- About the Major

 - Jim Baxter has a B.A. in English from Guilford College (1975).
 More recently, he earned two degrees from Syracuse University's Newhouse School: an M.A. in Magazine, Newspaper and Online Journalism (2007) and a M.S. in New Media (2008).
 He has worked as a copywriter and media buyer for an advertising agency (1977-1980), as a writer and designer for an alternative newsweekly (Spectator, 1980-1985) and at a competing alternative newsweekly (The Independent, 1985-86 and free-lance).
 Jim began a biweekly gay/lesbian community newspaper in North Carolina in 1979 (The Front Page), and continued as publisher and editor until 2006.
 In addition, from 1986-2006, he was manager and later buyer for a local gay/lesbian bookstore.
 His interests include First Amendment issues and how the press covers them; the LGBT community and its press, and the history of early broadcasting (radio and television).
 He currently teaching JOUR479G, Historiography of Broadcasting, at Merrill.
 For more information, please visit www.jimbaxter.net.

-Kimberly Davis, the 2008 Scripps Howard Doctoral Fellow, was a writer and editor at various newspaper and magazine publications for 12 years, most recently as an associate editor at Ebony magazine, where she worked for six years.
+- Kimberly Davis, the 2008 Scripps Howard Doctoral Fellow, was a writer and editor at various newspaper and magazine publications for 12 years, most recently as an associate editor at Ebony magazine, where she worked for six years.
 Prior to that, the Georgia native worked at newspapers in Anderson, S.C. and Greenville, S.C. and as a freelance writer and editorial consultant for regional and national magazines.
 Kimberly received her masterÂ’s degree in journalism and mass communication from the University of Georgia, where she was awarded a McGill Fellowship.
 Her B.S. is in journalism from Northwestern University.
 Her research interests include Cultural Studies and the intersection of religion, media and culture.
+Watch YouTube video of News 21 Fellow Kimberly Davis talking about reporting on race.

 Ph.D.
 Cohort Entering 2007